 - Athletic clothing or leggings

 As you can see, the general standards rule out any clothing that is too casual or that does not cover the legs and feet.
 T-shirts are an interesting edge case as some T-shirts might be formal enough to meet standards while others may not.
-When getting dressed, a good rule of thumb to adhere to is that you shouldn’t wear anything that you would feel uncomfortable wearing to your mom’s birthday party.
+When getting dressed, another good rule of thumb to adhere to wear comfortable clothing.

 A lot of people think that they need to dress in a suit and tie.
 While there is nothing stopping you from doing so, you do not usually have to wear a suit and tie for jury duty.
 That level of dress is usually overkill.
 In most cases, a nice pair of slacks and various shirt and tie combinations will do just fine.
 However, if you do want to wear a suit and tie to jury duty, then there is nothing stopping you.

-So what about jeans?
-In the past, jeans were a non-starter in the courtroom, but changing fashion can allow for jeans in a courtroom and jury setting.
+In the past, jeans were a non-starter for the jury office, but changing fashion can allow for jeans in a courtroom and jury setting.
 If you do decide to wear jeans, make sure that they do not have rips and holes in them and that they have a straight leg or slim fit.
 We also recommend wearing darker-colored jeans as those often look more formal.

-One final note on pants: make sure that whatever you get is comfortable to sit in.
+One final note on pants: make sure that you are in comfortable clothing to sit in with enough room to have you cell phone in your pocket the whole time.
 You will be sitting down for the majority of jury duty and you can be at the courthouse for the entire day.
 It would be pretty bad if your pants were too tight to sit comfortably in.

 When it comes to shirts, a colored shirt will be your best bet.
 Colored shirts like a polo or a button-up are the perfect mix of casual and formal for jury duty.
 In general, avoid t-shirts.
 If you do decide to wear a t-shirt, avoid any language on the shirt and bold color patterns.
 A solid, neutral-colored t-shirt will work the best.
 That means no mixtures of loud colors and no crazy design features.
 We suggest that you check out our selection of some of the best men's Oxford shirts.

 When choosing a shirt, make sure that the color matches your pants.
 Darker colors go with darker colors and lighter colors with light.
 With collared shirts and button-ups, solid colors are usually a better idea than patterns.
+Here's our favorite solid blue dress shirt for slim men.
 If you do decide to go with a patterned shirt, make sure the pattern is understated and not distracting.
 Small strips or a small design are fine.
 Try to avoid any clothing that has large and noticeable brand logos too.

 No matter what kind of shirt you get, make sure that it is ironed and pressed.
 You do not want to show up to jury duty with a wrinkled shirt as that will make you look unkempt.
 If you do not own a clothes iron and an ironing board, then you use the shower steam method.
 Hang your shirt on the back of the bathroom door and turn hot water in the shower or tub on.
 Close the door and let steam build-up for a few minutes.
 The stem will smooth out your shirt and get rid of the major wrinkles.
 This method is not as effective as using an actual clothing iron but it can be useful in a pinch or if you are traveling and don’t have your clothes iron handy.